avi-lab/AviSahuAI/careers/index.md

 ### Requirements:
 -  PhD in computer science, engineering, physics, data sciences, life sciences, biology, immunology or a related field.
--  **Applicants are required to have prior computational training** and experience in R and Python.
+-  **Applicants are required to have prior computational training** and experience in R or Python.
 -  Excellent verbal and written communication skills. - Ability to work independently and as part of a team.

 To apply, please send your CV, a brief research interest in our lab to Avi Sahu at [asahu@salud.unm.edu](asahu@salud.unm.edu).
 Please provide a brief paragraph in your email describing your computational training and experience.
 The position comes with an attractive salary package commensurate with computation postdocs and experience.